chukwunnonso/Technical-writing/introduction-to-github/github.md

 ![Image](images/clone_in_terminal.png)

-The below images illustrates cloning using GitHub desktop.
+Take a look at the images below to learn how you can clone using GitHub desktop.

 ![Image](images/github_desktop_clone.png)

 ![Image](images/final_clone_desktop.png)

-It is worth noting that you can only make changes to the file you have cloned if you have write permissions to the repository.
+Changes you make to projects will be effected only if you have write permissions to the repository.
 This restriction enables GitHub to protect projects.

 ### Commit (How to commit)

 Git commit is always preceded by a very popular command known as the git add.
 Imagine the git add as a command used to bring all the files we want to take a snapshot of to the stage.
 The git commit is the command that takes the snapshot.
 Only staged files can be committed.
-Committed files represent a safe version of your project, that can be changed only when instruct Git to do so.
+Committed files represent a safe version of your project.
+This files will only be changed when you instruct Git to do so.

 ```
     git commit -m "This is how to commit"